SEASTARS’ HISTORICAL JOURNEY

 2017

-In April our first SEASTAR ever signed a letter of intent for AN ATHLETIC COLLEGE SCHOLORSHIP!
+In April our first SEASTAR ever signed a letter of intent for AN ATHLETIC COLLEGE SCHOLARSHIP!
 Jawone signed and received a Diving Scholarship through Delta State University!

 Anthony was selected again to compete in the Southern Zone Swim Meet as a Disability Athlete in Tupelo MS. SEASTARS hosted its 1st Annual Awareness Day for the Special Needs Community at The Pearl Nelson Center in September and it was a huge success!
 We look forward to the event annually and we are always needing help sponsoring that event!